-GLOBE 220.
-Globalization and Sustainability.
+GLOBE 220: Global Sustainability

-(Cross-listed with ANTHR, ENV S, T SC, MAT E, M E, SOC).
+(Cross-listed with ANTHR, ENV S, M E, MAT E, SOC, T SC).
 (3-0) Cr.
 3. F.S.
-An introduction to understanding the key global issues in sustainability.
+An introduction to the key global issues in sustainability.
 Focuses on interconnected roles of energy, materials, human resources, economics, and technology in building and maintaining sustainable systems.
 Applications discussed will include challenges in both the developed and developing world and will examine the role of technology in a resource-constrained world.
 Cannot be used for technical elective credit in any engineering department.
-Meets International Perspectives Requirement.

-GLOBE 221.
-Apprenticeship.
+GLOBE 221: Apprenticeship

 Cr.
 R. Repeatable.
 F.S.SS.
-Prereq: Approval by the Global Resource Systems Faculty Coordinator

-Practical work experience in approved domestic or international settings such as with a company, research laboratory, governmental agency or non-governmental organization.
+Prereq: Approval by the Global Resource Systems Faculty Coordinator Practical work experience in approved domestic or international settings such as with a company, research laboratory, governmental agency or non-governmental organization.
 Offered on a satisfactory-fail basis only.

-GLOBE 290.
-Independent Study.
+GLOBE 290: Independent Study

-Cr.
-1-2.
-Repeatable.
-F.S.SS.
 Prereq: Permission of the instructor and approval by the Global Resource Systems Faculty Coordinator

 Independent study on topics of special interest to the student.
 Comprehensive report required.
-Intended primarily for freshmen and sophomores.
+Intended primarily for first-year students and sophomores.

-GLOBE 290H.
-Independent Study, Honors.
+GLOBE 290H: Independent Study, Honors

-Cr.
-1-2.
-Repeatable.
-F.S.SS.
 Prereq: Permission of the instructor and approval by the Global Resource Systems Faculty Coordinator

 Independent study on topics of special interest to the student.
 Comprehensive report required.
-Intended primarily for freshmen and sophomores.
+Intended primarily for first-year students and sophomores.

-GLOBE 301.
-Resource Systems of Industrialized Nations.
+GLOBE 301: Resource Systems of Industrialized Nations

-(2-2) Cr.
-3. S. Prereq: GLOBE 201, ECON 101 or EON 102
+(3-0) Cr.
+3. S.

+Prereq: GLOBE 201, ECON 101 or ECON 102